 You can also try any of the following, which are tolerant of temps between 25 and 30 degrees F. (-3 to-1 C.):

 The best bet for frost-tolerant avocado trees, however, are the Mexican and Mexican hybrids such as:

 They may take a little more searching for, but they are able to withstand temperatures in the low 20’s (-6 C.)!

 Whatever variety of cold-tolerant avocado you plan to grow, there are a couple of tips to follow to help ensure their survival during the cold season.
-Cold hardy varieties are adapted to USDA plant hardiness zones 8-10, that is from coastal South Carolina to Texas.
+Cold hardy varieties are adapted to USDA plant hardiness zones 8 through 10, that is from coastal South Carolina to Texas.
 Otherwise, you probably better have a greenhouse or resign yourself to purchasing the fruit from the grocer.

-Plant the avocado trees 25-30 feet (7.5-9 m.) apart on the south side of a building or underneath an overhead canopy.
+Plant the avocado trees 25 to 30 feet (7.5-9 m.) apart on the south side of a building or underneath an overhead canopy.
 Use garden fabric or burlap to wrap the tree when hard freezes are expected.
 Protect the rootstock and the graft from cold air by mulching just above the graft.